Exploring the Multifaceted Nature of Health

 Health, Homeostasis, Harmony

-In this formula, E stands for everything we put into our bodies as well as everything around us, including people, your job, the weather.
+In this formula, E stands for everything we put into our bodies and everything around us, including people, our jobs, and the weather.

 “Health doesn’t always mean you are disease free, It means your body has created a homeostasis or internal balance, …is a constant state of healthy adaptation or flux.”